 - If you do not have sufficient contributions to CPP

-- If you do not have any medical evidence to show that your condition were severe enough to prevent you from working at any job on a consistent basis when you last qualified for benefits
+- If you do not have any medical evidence to show that your condition was severe enough to prevent you from working at any job on a consistent basis when you last qualified for benefits

 - If you have been receiving early retirement benefits for more than 15 months before you applied or became disabled after you started receiving early retirement benefits